Last updated: 06JUL2021 (see Changelog for details

 - Download the latest (“PocketGo”) version of Gambatte, (GB/GBC) and place it in the emus/gambatte folder.
 Make sure it is just named “GAMBATTE”, and replace the one that’s already there.

 - Download the latest “improved” beta version of fceux (NES) and place it in the emus/fceux.
 Make sure it’s named just “fceux” and replace the one that’s already in there.
+Note that some have noticed slowdown with this emulator, so you may be better of sticking with the stock version of the app if you are experiencing poor performance.

 - Download and unzip the latest version of pcsx (PS1) and place it in the emus/pcsx_rearmed/ folder (replace the one that’s already there).